JackAlgera/Movie_Selector_backend/README.md

 # Movie_Selector_backend
 Spring boot service that handles the backend API calls for the Movie Selector app.

-To start the service : `docker-compose up -d`
+To start the service : `docker-compose up -d --build`

-To stop the service and remove local data : `docker-compose down -v`
+To stop the service and remove local data : `docker-compose down -v --remove-orphans`

 Create new tagged image : `docker build -t jackalgera/video_selector_backend:latest .`